keith-hall/Containerfile-sublime-syntax/README.md

-# Dockerfile-sublime-syntax
+# Containerfile-sublime-syntax
-Syntax highlighting definition for Dockerfile
+Containerfile is a Sublime Text/Merge package containing a syntax highlighting definition and related files for `Dockerfile`s and `Containerfile`s.